HVML/HVML-Docs/en/learn-hvml-programming-in-30-minutes-en.md

 null
 ```

-You saw that this program generated a HTML document, which is same as the one we talked earlier.
+You saw that this program generated an HTML document, which is same as the one we talked earlier.

 On a Unix-like operating system, you can execute your first HVML program directly from a command line.
 To do this, add the following line as the first line of your first HVML program: